eugenius1/For-Fun/README.md

 # ForFun
-Standalone code I have written because I can
+Standalone code I have written because I can.

-Code that doesn't have individual repos but are still awesome to share.
+Code that don't have individual repos but are still awesome to share.
 This will cover different programming languages.